psychopatz/MachineLearner-Dataset-Analyzer/README.md

    - Example: `kaggle datasets download -d hanaksoy/customer-purchasing-behaviors`.

 2. **Dataset Overview**:
-   - Explore basic information about the dataset, including column details and summary statistics.
+   - View descriptive statistics, histograms, box plots, and a correlation matrix for numerical columns.

 3. **Comprehensive Analysis**:
-   - View descriptive statistics, histograms, box plots, and a correlation matrix for numerical columns.
+   - Explore the comprehensive information about the dataset, including column details, insights, and summary statistics.

 4. **Chatbot Assistant**:
    - Interact with an AI-powered assistant for enhanced data insights.